-Note this does not normally apply to people who have significant vaccine protection or who have had COVID-19 in the previous 9 months although it may be required in some people based on risk assessment (for example people with impaired immune function).
+Note that testing is not normally required for people who are fully vaccinated or who have had COVID-19 in the previous 9 months although it may be required in some people based on risk assessment (for example people with impaired immune function).
 In this circumstance testing and restriction of movement after transfer is generally not required.

-- 1. If a person is being transferred from an acute hospital to a LTRCF, the hospital should arrange for the person to be swabbed in the three days before transfer. - 2.
-If a person is being admitted to the LTRCF from home where possible, the GP should arrange for the person to be swabbed within the three days before admission.
-This can be done using
+- 1. If a person is being transferred from an acute hospital to a LTRCF and if testing is required, the hospital should arrange for the person to be swabbed in the three days before transfer. - 2.
+If a person is being admitted to the LTRCF from home and if testing is required, where possible, the GP should arrange for the person to be swabbed within the three days before admission.
+This can be done using Healthlink.

-- Healthlink.
 If the person cannot travel to the test centre, a home test can be ordered by clicking on the 'no transport available' option as shown on the screenshot below (Figure 1). - 3.
-If a test pre-admission cannot be arranged, including for urgent admissions, the person should be admitted as planned.
+If a test pre-admission is required but cannot be arranged, including for urgent admissions, the person should be admitted as planned.
 The person will need to be isolated, with full contact and droplet precautions until the result of the test is available.
 The facility can arrange swabbing after admission.
 This can be done by the person's own GP or the GP/Medical Officer who provides medical care for the residents in the facility.
-If the sample is reported not detected the precautions that apply are those that apply at that point at those that apply to a person with sample reported not-detected before admission (see above).
+If the sample is reported not detected, the precautions that apply are those that apply to a person with sample reported not-detected before admission (see below).